causztic/nextjs-blog/posts/react-input-with-gboard-emoji-bug.md

 ## Approach

-The most straightforward way to prevent this bug from occcuring would be to disable emoji suggestions.
+The most straightforward way to prevent this bug from occurring would be to disable emoji suggestions.
 While this would be the fastest way to fix this, we cannot expect every user to know and disable this functionality, specifically for our application.

-We could have replaced the text input with a numeric one, but vanilla html numeric inputs do not support comma separators, which is a UX requirement for our project as we frequently deal with large numbers.
+We could have replaced the text input with a numeric one, but vanilla HTML numeric inputs do not support comma separators, which is a UX requirement for our project as we frequently deal with large numbers.

-The next thing that came to my mind was "Oh, I could just set autocomplete and that'll be fixed!".
+The next thing that came to my mind was, "Oh, I could just set autocomplete and that'll be fixed!".
 But apparently, the emoji suggestions appear regardless of what `autocomplete` is being set as.
 It looks like I have to dig into the component lifecycle.

 I discovered that `handleChange` was called twice - once on the input of the fourth character, and another when 💯 is attempted to be added.
-The [SyntheticEvent](https://reactjs.org/docs/events.html) looked the same for both inputs at a glance, but upon closer inspection I noticed that two NativeEvents of different inputTypes were fired simultaenously:
+The [SyntheticEvent](https://reactjs.org/docs/events.html) looked the same for both inputs at a glance, but upon closer inspection I noticed that two NativeEvents of different inputTypes were fired simultaneously:

 ![Screenshot of SyntheticEvent](/images/react-input-with-gboard-emoji-bug.png)